 (SERP)Search engine results pages are web pages served to users when they search for something online using a search engine, such as Google.

-The user enters their search query (often using specific terms and phrases known as keywords), upon which the search engine presents them with a SERP.
+The user enters their search query (often using specific terms and phrases known as keywords), upon which the search engine presents them with a SERP ranking.

 Every SERP is unique, even for search queries performed on the same search engine using the same keywords or search queries.
 This is because virtually all search engines customize the experience for their users by presenting results based on a wide range of factors beyond their search terms, such as the user’s physical location, browsing history, and social settings.
 Two SERPs may appear identical, and contain many of the same results, but will often feature subtle differences.